rzr/sense-hat-webthing/README.md

 ## USAGE ##

-From add-on menu:
+From "Settings" add-on menu:

-- Add and enable add-on
+- Add "and enable add-on
-- Wait the time that dependencies are downloaded and setup (ssh to look for "python3 -m pip install")
 - Then add "SenseHat" from the things dashboard.

 ## DEVELOP ##